johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 - use of the objective function of CLIP
 - the generative training connects InternViT-6B with QLLaMA and keeps them frozen, just the added learnable queries and cross-attention layers are trained on roughly 1 billion high quality samples
 - use of the BLIP-2 loss function with three components: image-text contrastive (ITC) loss, image-text matching (ITM) loss and image-grounded text generation (ITG) loss
+- supervised finetuning to demonstrate the benefits of InternVL in creating multi-modal dialogue systems
+- connect InternVL with an LLM like Vicuna-13B through an MLP layer
+- training data: 4 million instruction data samples
+- robust performance even when freezing the LLM decoder
 </p>

 <p align="justify">
 InternVL1.5:
+- three simple improvements of InternVL1:
+    1. strong vision encoder: continuous learning strategy to boost InternViT-6B visual understanding capabilities
+    2. dynamic high resolution: divide images into tiles of size 448x448 according to aspect ratio and resolution
+    3. high-quality bilingual dataset: collected a high-quality bilingual dataset that covers common scenes, document images which significantly enhances OCR-related capabilites

 </p>

 <p align="justify">